0

 Genre: JRPG

-Chrono Trigger represents the culmination of Final Fantasy creator Hironobu Sakaguchi, Dragon Quest creator Yuji Horii, and Dragon Ball artist Akira Toriyama all working together to create the best RPG ever made.
-They succeeded in delivering.
-There was time travel that influenced the plot.
-Multiple endings were determined based on when you defeated the final boss.
-Turn-based battle systems that allowed for great action through the use of timing to increase damage or decrease incoming damage.
-The soundtrack is still covered by orchestras today.
+Chrono Trigger was the result of Final Fantasy creator Hironobu Sakaguchi, Dragon Quest creator Yuji Horii, and Dragon Ball artist Akira Toriyama coming together to make the best RPG of all time.
+They delivered.
+There was an original time traveling system that influenced your game.
+There were multiple endings depending on when you defeated the final boss.
+Turn-based battles that allowed for really fun action just by using timing to increase damage or decrease damage coming your way.
+The soundtrack is still being played by orchestras worldwide.

-What makes it so special: The New Game+ system that let you take your previous progress and apply it to your subsequent playthroughs to unlock additional endings.
-Each time period that you visit felt unique and alive.
-The actions you took in 600 AD impacted what you would find in 1000 AD.
-This wasn’t merely innovative game mechanics — this was a model for how storytelling could be achieved through gameplay.
+What makes it so great: The New Game+ allowed you to take previous progress and apply it to your new playthrough and unlock additional endings.
+Each period of time you visited felt unique.
+What you did in 600 AD impacted what you would discover in 1000 AD.
+Chrono Trigger wasn’t just innovative game mechanics, it was a masterclass of storytelling through gameplay.

-Does it still hold up?: Many consider Chrono Trigger to be the greatest JRPG of all time.
-After replaying it for this list, we don’t disagree.
+Does it hold up? : Many gamers today consider Chrono Trigger to be the greatest JRPG ever created.
+After replaying Chrono Trigger for this list, we couldn’t agree more.

 2. Super Metroid (1994)